 SB 108 was amended to exclude a school district from lowering its total program mill levy below the minimum amount set in state statute and to make it clear that a temporary reduction in property taxes due for the purpose of property tax relief is subject to annual renewal.

-SB 108 is waiting to be assigned to a house committee for its first hearing in the house.
+SB 108 is waiting to be heard in the House Finance Committee.

-Sponsors: Sen. Baisley and Rep. Pugliese & Rep. Frizell
+Position: Support Sponsors: Sen. Baisley, and Rep. Pugliese & Rep. Frizell

 SB23-175, Financing of Downtown Development Authority Projects